KabeloDev/cologne-store-mobile/README.md

  ### [YouTube Demonstration](https://youtu.be/Orhp5ytjPsk)

 <h2>Description</h2>
-Cologne store made using Flutter and ASP.NET Core for the backend, with a Firebase database.
-The application allows users to view colognes, add them to a cart and make orders.
-It also allows users to update personal information in their profile, view their orders, look at reviews by other users and add their own review
+This app is built using Flutter, with a robust backend powered by ASP.NET Core and a Firebase database.
+Users can browse a curated selection of colognes, add items to their cart, and place orders seamlessly.
+The app also allows users to manage their profiles, track their orders, and read and write reviews.
 <br />